zopefoundation/Zope/docs/operation.rst

 Troubleshooting
 ---------------

-- This version of Zope requires Python 2.7.x.
+- This version of Zope requires Python 2.7 or Python 3.4 and later.
-  It will *not* run with Python 3.x.
+  It will *not* run with any version of PyPy.

 - To build Python extensions you need to have Python configuration information available.
 If your Python comes from an RPM you may